 Students in preschool-7th grade look forward to the annual Cinco de Mayo Festival

-Cedarwood School's Spanish curriculum is based on four principles to help build a language foundation.
-These principles are listening, reading, writing, and speaking in an engaging and exciting environment.
+Cedarwood School provides an excellent opportunity for preschool – 7thgrade students to learn the Spanish language.
+The Spanish curriculum is based on four principles to help build a second language foundation – listening, speaking, writing and reading in an informed and relaxed environment.

-Middle school students (4th-7th graders) also attend Spanish classes twice a week to engage in the En Español curriculum and textbook.
+Elementary grade students embark on a more in depth approach to learning a language.
 Students build listening skills by listening to narrators in conversation about lesson dialogues focusing on target vocabulary.
 Students read short stories and answer comprehension questions to focus on reading skills.
-The curriculum also focuses on sentence structures (subject pronouns, nouns, infinitive verbs and their conjugations, adjectives and adverbs) to concentrate on the writing component.
-In addition, and most importantly, students build conversation fluency through scripted dialogues on target vocabulary and grammar to improve speaking skills.
+The curriculum also focuses on sentence structure (subjects, pronouns, nouns, infinitive verbs and conjugations, adjectives and adverbs) to concentrate on the writing component.
+In addition, and most importantly, conversation fluency is built through scripted dialogues on target vocabulary and grammar to improve speaking skills.